davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/plan-personal-week.md

 # Plan personal week

 It's what we choose to say yes (and no) to that largely determines our success.
+This process specializes [](./estimate-subplan-weight.md) to the duration of a week and batches the process to e.g. 3-4 subplans you consider important.
+Planning at the scale of a week is about taking a slightly longer view (e.g. 2-3 weeks) so that you don't need to go into as much planning detail on a daily basis.

 # Test